 This list is not exhaustive.

 Court injunctions often avert lengthy and expensive litigation.
-Nevertheless, injunction applications are a high risk tactic, because courts require:
+Nevertheless, asset freezing injunction applications along with injunctions to force a person to stop or act are a high risk tactic, because courts require:

 - A strong legal case;